Why is this funding for research needed?

 NHS services for people with stroke have improved greatly in recent decades due to research that has changed clinical practice.
-However, improvements have mostly been for hospital-based treatments.
+However, improvements have mostly been for hospital-based treatments at the emergency phase.

-To help people cope with cognitive problems, the NHS and other services in the community need research projects that provide them with proven therapies and rehabilitation strategies.
-Two recent National Clinical Guidelines for stroke have concluded that existing research is not adequate.
+To help stroke survivors, their carers and loved ones cope, adapt and recover from stroke, the NHS and services in the community need research to find proven therapies and rehabilitation strategies for cognitive problems.
+National Clinical Guidelines for stroke have concluded that existing research is not adequate.

 This award will allow Professor Audrey Bowen to speed up the development of research to help people affected by stroke cope with cognitive problems.

 This funding will support two postgraduate research students (PhDs) to work with Audrey on training studentships.
 They will design and test therapies, in collaboration with a wider team of NHS and research experts, and people with lived experience of stroke.

 The funding will allow Audrey to apply for additional funds to develop the field of cognitive rehabilitation research.
 She will use her time to apply for larger research grants that can fund the clinical trials needed to provide robust evidence for effectiveness and value for money of new interventions and to make significant changes to clinical practice.

 Audrey achieved her aims that increase the likelihood, and bring forward hope, that research will find effective new treatments and therapies for psychological problems and improve the lives of people affected.

 In total, Audrey supported 12 early career researchers to develop the skills and experience necessary to conduct high-quality research on new treatments for stroke.
 These awards had a value of over £529,000.